fenago/react-graphql-course/md/lab_3.md

 Your first database migration
 -----------------------------

-Until now, MySQL has not known anything about our plan to save posts inside of it.
-Our database tables and columns need to be created, of course, and this is why the migration file was created.

-A migration file has multiple advantages, such as the following:

-1. Migrations allow us to track database changes through our regular version control system, such as Git or SVN.
-Every change to our database structure should be covered in a migration file.
-2. It also enables us to write updates that automatically apply database changes for new versions of our application.

 Our first migration file creates a [Posts] table and adds all required columns, as follows:

 ```
 'use strict';